laureneolin/Portfolio/System_Overview_Integration_Guide.md

 **Error Handling Notes:**

-- `401 Unauthorized` — if the token is missing or invalid.
+- `401 Unauthorized` — The token is missing or invalid.
-- `400 Bad Request` — if required fields are missing or incorrect.
+- `400 Bad Request` — Required fields are missing or incorrect.
-- `404 Not Found` — if the specific vessel does not exist.
+- `404 Not Found` — The specific vessel does not exist.

 ### Example — `409 Conflict` Error